DNC in Chicago brings back old memories of 1968 convention. Experts say new challenges set it apart.

 As Democrats gather in Chicago for their national convention, the year 1968 keeps coming to mind.
 While the parallels are clear, the differences may be even more important.

-The last time the DNC was held in Chicago incumbent Democrat President Lyndon B. Johnson announced he would not seek re-election.
+The DNC was also held in Chicago that year, after incumbent Democrat President Lyndon B. Johnson announced he would not seek reelection.

 Bill Kurtis, then a 28-year-old anchor at CBS Chicago, called 1968 a "hell of a year."
 He is now retired but at one time also anchored the national CBS News morning show.